Updated: Jul 26

-One of the driving forces that determine your ability to achieve business credit is the rating generated for your company by Dun & Bradstreet®, the world’s most trusted source for business credit data.
+One of the driving forces that determine your ability to achieve business credit is the rating generated for your company by business credit bureaus.
 Contrary to what most frustrated business owners believe, there is no mystery formula, no secret algorithm, and no personal influence being weighed to produce this deciding factor.
-Your D&B® rating is based upon information gathered about your business from the sources D&B® trusts.
-Primary among those sources, believe it or not, is you – as an active participant in your own business.
+Your commercial credit rating is based upon information gathered about your business from trusted sources, and primary among those sources is you – as an active participant in your own business.

 To better understand how you can impact your credit approvals, you first must participate in the ongoing management of your business credit report and the ratings that will be established.

-There is a never-ending flow of data between D&B® and various lenders, creditors, vendors, suppliers, government agencies, and business owners to provide data into their system.
-This data will have a positive or negative impact on your various scores, overall composite credit appraisal, and your actual D&B® Rating.
-But there are ways that you can impact your rating, simply by providing “real-time” information about your company to D&B®.
-The lack of viable information is the main reason why a company will lose their rating or have it downgraded to the point where they can no longer achieve credit.
+There is a never-ending flow of data between D&B, for example, and various lenders, creditors, vendors, suppliers, government agencies and business owners to provide data into their system.
+This data will have a positive or negative impact on your various scores, overall composite credit appraisal, and your actual D&B rating.
+Be that what it may, there are ways that you can impact your rating simply by providing “real-time” information about your company to D&B. The lack of viable information is the main reason why a company will lose their rating or have it downgraded to the point where they can no longer achieve credit.

 But first, let’s start with a brief overview of the various ratings we most often see…

 “--“ – Known as a dash-dash rating, -- signifies that your company’s credit profile is “incomplete”.
-While many think this means they have no rating, quite the contrary, D&B® acknowledges your existence and is simply missing one or more pieces of data that allows them to create a “full” rating of your business.
-There are seven required data elements, known as the Super 7, that allow D&B® to make a viable determination as to your creditworthiness.
+While many think this means they have no rating, quite the contrary, D&B acknowledges your existence and is simply missing one or more pieces of data that allows them to create a “full” rating of your business.
+There are several bits and pieces of information about your company that, when put together, allow D&B to make a reasonable decision as to your creditworthiness.
 They are like pieces of a puzzle that come together to create an overall picture.
 If one piece of that puzzle is missing, the picture is incomplete.
 A trained eye can spot the missing element and help you to reverse the negative consequence.

 1R2, 1R3, or 1R4 – 2R2, 2R3, or 2R4 — When a rating is based upon employee count (meaning no financial statements have been submitted) there are two classifications: 1R for 10 or more employees (or) 2R for less than 10 employees.
 The number that follows the R is representative of the overall composite credit appraisal.
 If the R is followed by a 2, the overall information in your report says you are a good credit risk.
 If the R is followed by a 3, the risk in extending credit it moderate.
-If the R is followed by a 4, the risk is elevated and the lender may rethink offering you Net30 terms.
-We help you to fill your report with credible payment history to keep that risk low.
+If the R is followed by a 4, the risk is elevated.
+We can help you to fill your report with credible payment history to keep that risk low.

-LESSON: Understand the value of a full D&B® rating and the impact it can have on your business credit approvals.
-Make sure D&B® has all of the pieces of your puzzle so a solid composite credit appraisal can be made for your company.
-If you can't quickly find a particular piece of information online, then D&B® will not be able to see it either, and will therefore not be able to validate your company and generate a full rating.
+LESSON: Understand the value of a full D&B rating and the impact it can have on your business credit approvals.
+Make sure D&B has all of the pieces of your puzzle so a solid composite credit appraisal can be made for your company.